madnesspie/django-obm/docs/installation.rst

 ````````````````````````````

 :bash:`django-cryptocurrency-framework` interact with blockchains through
-cryptocurrency nodes so you should install them and allow RPC access.
-You
+cryptocurrency nodes.
+You should install them and allow RPC access.
-can see configuration example for each supported node in
+Configuration example for each supported node is in
 `example project <https://github.com/madnesspie/django-cryptocurrency-framework/tree/master/example>`_.

 Now only following nodes are being supported by the framework: